cursey/reframework-book/src/api/fs.md

 In newer builds of REFramework, the `io` API is fully supported, but it can only access the `reframework/data` directory and the stdout/in/err streams. `io.popen` is also removed.

+The `io` APIs have access to the `natives` directory via the `$natives` token passed at the start of the filepath string for any of the functions.

 ## Methods

 ### `fs.glob(filter)`